• Skip to primary navigation

 • Next add 4 tbsp ginger garlic paste and mix well.

-• Now add 4 tbsp of masala that you made earlier.
+• Now add 4 tbsp of Homemade Nihari Masala that you made earlier.

 • Add the beef shank and mix well.